 Every literary aficionado has a checklist of classic tales they must read, every traveling buff has a bucket list of locations they must visit, and every foodie should have a list of classic dishes they hope to make.
 If you are a foodie and eggs Benedict is not on your list then you have made a glaring oversight!

-Eggs Benedict is built upon a two essential cooking techniques; poaching eggs, and of course Hollandaise sauce, one of the 5 mother sauces that creates the foundation of all classic sauce making.
-This should, however, not scare you.
-Neither are particularly difficult to master and conquering these will really bolster your culinary chops.
+Eggs Benedict is prepared by building upon a two essential cooking techniques; poaching eggs, and of course Hollandaise sauce, one of the 5 mother sauces that create the foundation of all classic sauce making.
+This is served together over a toasted English muffin and slices of bacon.

 Make sure you have a slotted spoon for making this recipe.
 It is well suited to remove the poached eggs from the water.
 You don't want to use a regular spoon as it will also collect water that will make your English Muffin soggy.

 Set a pan over very low heat and add egg yolk.
 Low heat is important because you do not want the yolk to cook too quickly and curdle.
 Whisk the yolk vigorously until it is slightly thickened.

 Add lemon juice to the yolk and whisk it in, then add cold butter and do the same.
 The pan should be hot enough to gently melt the butter.

 - If your sauce gets too thick you can dribble in a small amount of water to thin it out.

 - When poaching eggs, swirling the water gently prior to dropping in the eggs helps prevent the whites from feathering.

 What to serve with it

 If you really want a killer breakfast, make my bacon and eggs Benedict with my homemade shredded hash browns recipe, or sweet potato hash browns!
 The Hollandaise sauce and runny egg yolk will taste amazing when sopped up by crisp, crunchy, fried hash brown shreds!